Emley AFC is

 Emley were in second place behind Boro going into the game but had no answer on the day.
 There was a big away following which created a great atmosphere as two goals from Ryan Blott along with others from Graham Botham, Danny Gray and penalties from Scott Phillips and Mark Griffin did the damage.

-The home fans were grumbling about the ref all day and at full time the man on the tannoy announced that a pair of glasses had been found and could the owner please let himself be know, to which loud cries of "They're the refs" echoed around!
-Another belting visit which saw Emley retain the Abandon Chip award.
+The home fans were grumbling about the ref all day and at full time the man on the tannoy announced that a pair of glasses had been found and asked the owner to please let himself be known, to which loud cries of "They're the refs" echoed around!
+Another belting visit saw Emley retain the Abandon Chip award.

 No comments: